John Konihowski

-John Konihowski (born January 6, 1950) is a former Canadian Football League receiver who played nine seasons for the Edmonton Eskimos and Winnipeg Blue Bombers.
-He was a part of 4 Grey Cup championships with the Eskimos.
+John Konihowski (born January 6, 1950) is a former Canadian Football League (CFL) wide receiver who played nine seasons for the Edmonton Eskimos and Winnipeg Blue Bombers.
+He was a part of four Grey Cup championships with the Eskimos.
 Konihowski played college football at Brigham Young University and at the University of Saskatchewan, where he was also a track star.
 He is married to former Canadian pentathlete Diane Jones-Konihowski.

 In track and field, he won two national titles at the Canadian Track and Field Championships: taking gold in the 400-meter hurdles in 1972 and the triple jump in 1970.